meltyourface/blank/posts/Herbarium/Essential-Plants-in-Occult-Practices-Belladonna-Mugwort-Mandrake/index.md

 To use Mugwort in rituals and spells, the dried herb can be smudged, infused in oil, or steeped as tea.
 Simply burning the herb releases its protective energies and can clear negative energies from a space.

-Precautions: Pregnant or nursing women should avoid the use of Mugwort, as it can stimulate uterine contractions.
+**Precautions**: Pregnant or nursing women should avoid the use of Mugwort, as it can stimulate uterine contractions.
 Additionally, ingesting large quantities of Mugwort may cause vomiting or diarrhea.

 12.3: Plant 3 - Mandrake (Mandragora officinarum)